dansmyers/IntroToCS-Fall-2019/Labs/3-Conversion.md

 which will read one line of text from the terminal.
 When the user presses ENTER, `nextLine` returns whatever was typed and the statement saves it to the `line` variable.

-Here was the basic `Echo` program we built last time.
+Here is the basic `Echo` program we built last time.
 The first line uses `import` to get access to `Scanner`.

 ```
 // Read a line from the terminal and echo it back